erica925/team-generation-project/README.md

 - For any unused criteria, you must still include each column and you can fill each cell with the same value (ex. assign all students "A" for grade if you do not have their individual grades)
+- See "students.csv" and "test.csv" for examples of formatting

 Output files:
 -